 Each receiver cabin has a couple racks of support electronics.
 Each antenna has to correctly synchronize its clock to the master clock, it has to receive and convert the RF signal, and it has to send the signal to the correlator.

 In the original VLA an analog signal was sent back via waveguide.
 With the EVLA upgrade the signal is now digitized in the antenna and sent back over fiber optic cables.

 NRAO designs and builds most of the receivers used in the antennas.
 Three of them can be seen here.

 Spare modules are always kept on hand, and failed modules are diagnosed and repaired.
 With the recent EVLA upgrade project many of the older electronics were replace with newer ones, so many of these modules are now outdated.

 Radio interference is a constant concern at the VLA.
 While a lot can be removed by the correlator, it is still very important to minimize interference from site electronics.
 Modern digital electronics generate large amounts of interference at the frequencies the VLA observes at.
 Shielded rooms such as this are often used to house station computers, preventing interference.

 VLA RF test chamber

-The VLA has a test chamber for determining what interference a device emits.
-This chamber uses a combination of reflective walls and an omnidirectional antenna.
+The VLA has an electromagnetic reverberation chamber for determining what interference a device emits.
+This chamber uses a combination of reflective walls, mode stirrer, and an omnidirectional antenna.